cloudcafetech/homelab/rke2/README.md

 ## RKE2 with Kubevirt on Proxmox & Baremetal

-KubeVirt on RKE2.

-This 3 config based on 1 master (VM on Proxmox) 2 worker (Baremetal) with Cilium CNI including Ceph
+KubeVirt on RKE2 based on 1 master (VM on Proxmox) 2 worker (Baremetal) with Cilium CNI including Ceph

 ### Jumphost setup